Before the Series Begins, Notice What Ageing Quietly Changes

 What each Monday will uncover

-Beginning next Monday, one article arrives each week, each focused on a different age span.
+Beginning next Monday, one article will arrive each week, each centered on a different age span.

-The sequence starts where habits first sharpen and continues decade by decade.
+The sequence starts where habits first become more defined and continues decade by decade.

 Forties often introduce private systems.
 Fifties sharpen preferences.
-Sixties organize the day differently.
+Sixties reorganize the day.
 Seventies often bring humor into routine.
 Eighties shrink comfort into smaller rituals.
-Nineties protect old rules.
+Nineties protect long-standing rules.
 Centenarians often keep only what still feels personally worth doing.

 The final piece gathers what all those decades were quietly protecting.